Mark Vital

-Mark Vital Jr. (born November 7, 1997) is an American football tight end and basketball guard who is a free agent.
-He played college basketball at Baylor University before transitioning shortly after winning a National Championship during his basketball career at Baylor University and playing in the NBA Summer League with the Portland Trail Blazers to pursue a career in the NFL.
+Mark Vital Jr. (born November 7, 1997) is an American basketball player who last played for the Ángeles de la Ciudad de México of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
+He played college basketball at Baylor University and won a national championship.
+After playing in the NBA Summer League with the Portland Trail Blazers, he decided to pursue a career in the National Football League.

-Early life and high school career
+Early life

 Vital was labeled "middle school basketball's most impressive dunker" by Yahoo Sports in June 2012.
 He gave up football to focus on basketball in eighth grade.
 Vital began high school at Washington-Marion Magnet High School in Lake Charles, Louisiana.
 As a sophomore, he averaged 16.5 points per game and was a Class 4A All-State selection.

 For his final two years, Vital transferred to Advanced Preparatory International in Dallas, Texas, where he played alongside Terrance Ferguson.
 He competed for Southern Elite on the Amateur Athletic Union circuit.
 Vital committed to play college basketball for Baylor after his sophomore year of high school.
 At the end of his high school career, he was a four-star recruit and was considered the top player from Louisiana in the 2016 class by 247Sports.

-College basketball career
+College career

 Vital redshirted his first season at Baylor.
 While sitting out, he was a member of the practice squad and developed his offense by playing against Johnathan Motley and Ish Wainright.
 As a redshirt freshman, Vital averaged 6.7 points and 5.6 rebounds per game.
 On March 23, 2019, he recorded a career-high 17 points and eight rebounds in an 83–71 loss to first-seeded Gonzaga in the NCAA tournament second round.
 As a sophomore, Vital averaged 7.2 points, 7.2 rebounds and one steal per game, leading his team in rebounds and steals, and was named to the Big 12 All-Defensive Team and All-Big 12 Honorable Mention.
 On February 8, 2020, Vital scored a junior season-high 19 points in a 78–70 win against Oklahoma State.
 In his junior season, he helped Baylor become one of the best defensive teams in the nation.
 He averaged 9.1 points and 6.2 rebounds per game, earning Third-team All-Big 12 and Big 12 All-Defensive Team honors.
 He was one of four finalists for the Naismith Defensive Player of the Year Award.
 As a senior, Vital averaged 12.6 points and 6.7 rebounds per game, helping Baylor capture the national championship.